 Mini Family Reunion this Past Weekend with a New-found Cousin

-All this was kind of on the heels of a few years ago we also found out about two more missing relatives, two sisters which were first cousins that we had.
-However in that case we had heard of them, but didn’t know where they lived or their names.
+All this was kind of on the heels of a few years ago we also found out about two more missing relatives.
+It was two sisters which were first cousins that we had.
+However, in that case we had heard of them, but didn’t know where they lived or their names.

-But the story is really amazing and seems like a stroke of luck for our esteemed visitor because she had been trying for many years to find out if she had any relatives and if so who they were and how they might be related to her.
+But the story is really amazing and seems like a stroke of luck for our esteemed visitor.
+She had been trying for many years to find out if she had any relatives.
+If so, who they were and how they might be related to her.

 The above culminated a lifelong search for vital family information by our guest.
 I wonder if any readers reading this have had such an experience finding lost or unknown relatives?
 In our family’s case both the mother and father’s side of the family were essentially unknown past our grandmother and grandfather on both sides of our family.

 So we have often wondered about our family tree and where we came from, etc. We know little bits and pieces.
 This weekend helped a lot for now we have a fairly complete diagram and names on our father’s side of the family.